in an area of outstanding natural beauty

 Bird spotting, wildlife & nature…

-Here in the Gara Valley we have kingfishers, goldcrests, firecrests, a resident dipper, buzzards, barn owls, woodpeckers, tawny owls, little owls, and many more birds.
+From your cottage door in the stunning Gara Valley look for kingfishers, goldcrests, firecrests, the resident dipper family, buzzards, barn owls, egrets, woodpeckers, tawny owls, little owls, grey wagtails and many more birds.

 Our Gara Brook feeds Slapton Ley, a National Nature Reserve and SSSI, home to the rare Cetti’s Warbler, bitterns, otters, kingfishers, and the Cirl Bunting.